 Apple recipes

-But the apple love doesn’t have to stop there; get your child to don a mini pinny and put them to work in the kitchen.
+But the apple love doesn't have to stop there; get your child to don a mini pinny and get them baking in the kitchen.
 These little toffee apple cakes have been specifically tailored for kids aged between 8-14, whereas children in the 3-6 range can get stuck into making sweet baked apples.
-If you want to make a speedy, scrumptious snack to keep their energy levels up, our chewy toffee apple cookies will also go down a treat.
+If you want some speedy, scrumptious snacks to keep their energy levels up, our chewy toffee apple cookies and satisfying apple hand pies will also go down a treat.

 For a real project, get making our spectacular spiced toffee apple traybake, topped with sliced apples and drizzled in gooey toffee sauce.
-This is easily cut into squares so would be perfect for a kids’ party or Bonfire Night celebration.
+This is easily cut into squares, perfect for a kids' party or Bonfire Night celebration.

 Discover more delicious seasonal recipes in our apple and apple cake collections.

-Remember, getting your kids involved in cooking doesn’t have to be a big project, simply giving your children easy, regular jobs like grating cheese or washing lettuce should give them confidence and most of all, enthusiasm in the kitchen.
+Remember, getting children involved in cooking doesn't have to be a big project, simply providing easy, regular jobs like grating cheese or washing lettuce should give them confidence and, most of all, enthusiasm for cooking.

 More kids’ cooking inspiration